-Arlington Heights Boulevard was developed to carry residents to and from the newly developed suburb of Fort Worth in the 1890’s by the Chamberlin brothers, Alfred, Humphrey and Frederic.
-A trolley carried passengers from the new bridge crossing the Trinity River’s Clear Fork to Chamberlin Arlington Heights and on to Lake Como.
-By the turn of the century, Arlington Heights was further developed and was platted for the future.
+Rich with history, Camp Bowie was named after James “Jim” Bowie, a 19th-century pioneer, a firefighter, and frontiersman who played a prominent role in the Texas Revolution.
+Arlington Heights Boulevard was developed to carry residents to and from the newly developed suburb of Fort Worth in the 1890s by the Chamberlin brothers, Alfred, Humphrey, and Frederic.
+A trolley carried passengers from the new bridge crossing the Trinity River’s Clear Fork to Chamberlin Arlington Heights, and on to Lake Como.

 During World War I, the Boulevard became a training camp for the 36th Division soldiers and specialists.
-Construction of Camp Bowie began July 18, 1917.
-The camp in the Arlington Heights neighborhood encompassed about 2,186 acres, and was named for Alamo defender James Bowie, a prominent solider, firefighter, and frontiersman during the Texas Revolution.
-Although classified as a tent camp, it required much construction to accommodate a division of men, and officially opened August 24, 1917.
-Fort Worth residents neighbored soldiers during this time.
+Construction of Camp Bowie began July 18, 1917, and encompassed about 2,186 acres.
+Although classified as a tent camp, it required much construction to accommodate a division of men, and officially opened on August 24, 1917.

-As the population continued to grow along Arlington Heights Boulevard, so too did the business, churches and entertainment options.
-Post World War I, the area began to appeal to a range of middle and upper middle class families.
+As the population continued to grow along Arlington Heights Boulevard, so too did the businesses, churches, and entertainment venues.
+Post-World War I, the area began to appeal to a range of middle and upper-middle-class families.
 Smaller homes designed as bungalows and English-cottage style homes materialized on the land that was once military campgrounds.
-By the 1920’s Thurber bricks were laid to pave way for automobiles that frequented the Boulevard to shop, worship and dine.
+By the 1920s Thurber bricks were laid to pave way for automobiles that frequented the Boulevard to shop, worship, and dine.

-During this time, a number of landmarks were established that still operate today.
+During this time, a number of Fort Worth icons were established that still operate today.
 Arlington Heights Methodist Church, Connell Baptist Church, Fire Station No. 18, Zeloski’s commercial row and Ben Eastman’s Service (Winslow’s Wine Café) are all still in a form of their original existence.
-Blue Bonnet Bakery, Roy Pope Grocery, Kincaid’s and The Original Mexican Eats Café opened their doors on Arlington Heights Boulevard between the 1920’s and the 1940’s and still remain in business under the same or similar name.
+Blue Bonnet Bakery, Roy Pope Grocery, Kincaid’s, and The Original Mexican Eats Café opened their doors on Arlington Heights Boulevard between the 1920s and the 1940s and still remain in business under the same or similar name.